IIT Kharagpur launches COVIRAP diagnostic technology | Technology

 The researchers claimed COVIRAP test overcomes several potential bottlenecks faced by similar other tests in the past, for instance, poor performance outside highly controlled laboratory and lack of simple, affordable, yet generic and universal instrument that may be used for home-based testing and community healthcare for a wide variety of infectious and non-infectious diseases.

-Recognizing the impact of the COVIRAP technology in meeting the long-standing demands of high-quality community-level testing, IIT Kharagpur has further initiated the procedure of deploying this product for on-campus use to detect possible novel coronavirus infection, the institute spokesperson said.
+Recognising the impact of the COVIRAP technology in meeting the long-standing demands of high-quality community- level testing, IIT Kharagpur has further initiated the procedure of deploying this product for on-campus use to detect possible novel coronavirus infection, the institute spokesperson said.

-Patents centered around this innovation have been filed in the India, USA, several other countries, in the name of IIT Kharagpur.
+Patents centred around this innovation have been filed in the India, USA, several other countries, in the name of IIT Kharagpur.

 The foreign filing license has been granted recently.